 "I do know that many of them are in touch with relatives from overseas and they probably are getting messages of concern and fear about adverse effects of the vaccinations that they've heard from the internet - and that's a very indiscriminate way of getting information."

 Nannan Yu says there's a lack of clear messaging around the vaccine roll-out for CALD communities.
-Source: SBS
+Source: Hashela Kumarawansa, SBS News

 It's something Nannan Yu knows all too well.